Certificate in Effective University Instruction 2021-22

 Unit heads (Deans/Chairs/Program Directors) are asked to nominate up to 3 instructors for this program

-U of T faculty can obtain the Certificate in Effective University Instruction by completing the Course in Effective Online Teaching Practices (EOTP), a six-month online course (December 2020 – June 2021) that combines synchronous online learning opportunities, asynchronous online modules and a community of practice.
+U of T faculty can obtain the Certificate in Effective University Instruction by completing the Course in Effective Online Teaching Practices (EOTP), a nine-month online course (June 2021 – February 2022) that combines synchronous online learning opportunities, asynchronous online modules and a community of practice.
 The Certificate in Effective University Instruction is offered through the Association of College and University Education (ACUE) and endorsed by the American Council on Education.

 The EOTP is a partnership between the Centre for Teaching Support & Innovation (CTSI) and the Association of College and University Educators (ACUE).

-The course addresses essential online/remote teaching skills and knowledge that are fundamental to university educator success in the current context, with focuses on:
+The course addresses essential teaching skills and knowledge that are fundamental to university educator success, with focuses on:

 - Designing Student-Centered Courses

 - Creating an Inclusive and Supportive Online Learning Environment